WabuyiAndrew/task_manager/README.md

 # Setting Up the project
-Note: Just copy the scripts only co not include the quotes("")
+Note: Just copy the scripts only do not include the quotes("")

   # starting the backend server
 1. Open the Project Directory